visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 • What people, objects, or activities can you see in the picture?

-• Are there any clues to when it was taken?
+• Are there any clues as to when it was taken?
 What was happening at this time in history?

-• Are there any clues to where it was taken?
+• Are there any clues as to where it was taken?
 Are there any clues to why it was taken or who took it?

 • Is it a posed photograph?
 A natural scene?
 A documentary photograph?
 A selfie?